Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 * Calculate DTW pairwise distances between time series, using a vector based approach, to reduce memory use.
 There is also the option to use a Sakoe-Chiba band to restrict warping in the DTW distance calculation [@Sakoe1978].
 This speeds up the computation time, as well as being a useful constraint for some time series clustering scenarios (e.g., if an event must occur within a certain time window to be considered similar).
 * Produce a distance matrix containing all pairwise comparisons between each time series in the dataset.
 * Split all time series into a predefined number of clusters, with a representative centroid time series for each cluster.
-This can be done using MIP or k-medoids clustering, depending on user choice.
+This can be done using integer programming or k-medoids clustering, depending on user choice.
 * Output the clustering cost, which is the sum of distances between every time series within each cluster and its cluster centroid.
 * Find the silhouette score and elbow score for the clusters in order to aid the user decision on how many clusters, $k$, to include.